-The Accessory Dwelling Unit (ADU) ordinance was recently adopted and is effective as of November 16, 2016.
-For a copy of the complete ordinance, please click here.
+The initial Accessory Dwelling Unit (ADU) ordinance was adopted effective November 16, 2016.
+For a copy of the 2016 complete ordinance, please click here.
+A new revised version became effective December 1, 2018.
+To view a copy of the new ordinance, please click here.
 An ADU is a second dwelling unit, subordinate to a principal one-family dwelling, within or attached to a one-family dwelling or in a detached accessory building on the same zoning lot.

 Standards and Conditions

 The following are the standards and conditions that must be met in order to establish an ADU:

 - Lot size must be at least 5,000 square feet in order to construct a detached ADU.

 - Only one accessory unit is allowed on a lot.

 - No more than one family is allowed in both the principal unit and the accessory unit together.
 A family is a lineally related family plus two, or up to four unrelated persons.